danrabayda/DataCollector/README.md

 # DataCollector
-A specific use case of an OCR (Optical Character Recognition)
+A specific use case of an OCR (Optical Character Recognition) being used to label time-series audio from visually labeled youtube videos mostly automatically.

 This code uses pytesseract ocr to watch youtube videos and assign labels with timestamps.